ssweck/tmp-solana-ibc-post/solana-ibc-story.md

 ### <a name="getting-heap-size"></a> Getting heap size

-Getting the heap size shouldn’t be a big problem.
+Eliminating the hard-coded heap size shouldn’t be a big problem.
 Right?
 One would hope to simply figure out the size of the heap and use that in the allocator instead of assuming the `HEAP_LENGTH` constant.
 In their infinite wisdom, Solana maintainers [decided not to offer a syscall to get that